Shinenite/playground/content/avoidance journey/index.md

 ---
-description: getting myself to un-avoid tasks that I've been avoiding
+description:
 draft: false
-tags:
-  - creative
-  - selfImprovement
-created: 2025-03-30
+title: avoidance journey
 ---

-technically, i’m making this “behind the scenes” note for a project which i haven’t even started, but who cares, I make the Rules Here. my city now.
+this started off as a “behind the scenes” note for a project which i haven’t even started, but now it will just continue as it’s own thing

 # What is an _Avoidance Journey_